Gemcitabine (Gemzar®)

 Liver Toxicity

-This medication can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
-Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen, as these, can be signs of liver toxicity.
+This medication can cause liver toxicity, which your provider will monitor for using blood tests called liver function tests.
+Tell your healthcare provider if you notice yellowing of the skin or eyes, if your urine appears dark or brown, or if you have pain in your abdomen (belly), as these can be signs of liver toxicity.

 Low Red Blood Cell Count (Anemia)